 The added benefit of buying your tickets online is that they are cheaper.
 Online the tickets for Friday – Sunday are $16.95 for General Admission (12+) and $12.95 for a Child (4-11).
 Kids 3 and younger are free!
 If you try to buy standby tickets on-site at the booth, they are $21 and $16 respectively.
 Online tickets Monday – Thursday night are $1-2 cheaper than the weekend tickets but are also more expensive if you try to buy on-site.

 Pro tip: Check the online site several times if you are looking to go day-of.
 When I went this Saturday, I checked for tickets around 12 noon and saw that later on in the day (after 4 pm) were all sold out.
 However I refreshed the site a few times and noticed that the “SOLD OUT” notice would sometimes change, and tickets would actually open up.
 It was through this refreshing that I actually snagged my tickets for Saturday at 4 – 4:30 pm.
 So give the old refresh trick a try if you are trying to go later on the same day and it looks “SOLD OUT.”

-It looks like tickets are only on sale through February 3, 2018 – so definitely book your tickets now before you get shut out of the weekend of your choice.
+It looks like tickets are only on sale through February 10, 2018.
+It looks like they update the calendar as the weeks go on (probably based on the weather predictions) so definitely book your tickets now before you get shut out of the weekend of your choice.